MONTGOMERY, Ala. (WIAT) — For the last two years, teachers across Alabama have received pay raises.

 However, there are no guarantees from Gov. Kay Ivey on whether or not they will come.

 Her office released the following statement to CBS 42:

 “To reiterate Governor Ivey, she is hopeful that we can continue rewarding and incentivizing Alabama’s teachers.
 She has proposed teacher pay raises the past two years because she believes in the hardworking men and women and recognizes how important they are to the future of our state.
 While the governor finds it to be important to reward teachers, especially those who go above and beyond, she also wants to ensure we provide them with the best resources to be successful.
 Recruiting and retaining strong teachers remains a top priority of her Administration, but to achieve this, it will require us to do more than an across the board salary increase.
 It means making substantive changes, such as Alabama voters saying yes to Amendment 1 on their ballots in March, which will provide good leadership at the top of the state’s education system.
 Discussions to provide additional support to teachers and finalize our education legislative priorities remain ongoing.
 Our approach should be more than just spending money – Governor Ivey wants progress and change that will benefit both our students and our teachers.”

 For Delano Muhammad, a teacher in Montgomery, this is not the answer he and other educators across the state were hoping to hear.

-“If you have more money for them, they will bring their talent.
-If you don’t have the funds to retain them, they will make common scenes decisions and go elsewhere,” Muhammad said.
+“If you have more money for them they will being their talent, if you don’t have the funds to retain them, they will make common scenes decisions and go elsewhere,” Muhammad said.